cchdo/cchdo-learning-and-guides/docs/getting_started/submission_detailed.md

    Data licensing should be considered before the cruise takes place.
 1. **Apply and document appropriate sampling and analytic protocols at sea (Essential)**

    The core of reference-quality CTD/hydrographic/tracer work lies in the application *and documentation* of appropriate methodology.
-Review recommendations on creating unique identifiers for cruise, station, cast, and samples (see [ref](todo_ref)) in advance, to implement while at sea.
+Review recommendations on creating unique identifiers for cruise, station, cast, and samples (see {ref}`number_scheme`) in advance, to implement while at sea.

 1. Submit data and documentation to the CCHDO (Essential).

-   The CCHDO *strongly* recommends that data originators submit their data using one of three formats: WHP-Exchange, CSV with suggested information, or NetCDF with suggested information; see the [Format](todo_ref) section for more details.
+   The CCHDO *strongly* recommends that data originators submit their data using one of three formats: WHP-Exchange, CSV with suggested information, or NetCDF with suggested information; see the {ref}`formats` section for more details.

    The following minimum required ancillary information is requested in the data submission portal: